 While this is not a gating factor, is the threat directly related to the transition of the IANA stewardship?

 CCWG Work Team 4 gathered an inventory of contingencies identified in prior public comments.
-That document was posted to the wiki at https://community.icann.org/display/acctcrosscomm/ST-WP+--+Stress+Test+Work+Party
+That document was posted to the wiki at https://community.icann.org/display/acctcrosscomm/ST-WP+--+Stress+Tests+Work+Party

-In Singapore, the work party drafted several examples of using these stress tests evaluate existing and proposed accountability measures:
+Starting in Singapore, the work party prepared a draft document showing how these stress tests are useful to evaluate existing and proposed accountability measures.

+Note that we cannot apply stress tests definitively until CCWG and CWG have defined mechanisms/structures to test.
+Still, we’ve done our best with the proposed mechanisms at this point in the process.

+Also, please note that several stress tests apply to work of the CWG regarding transistion of the IANA naming functions contract (see Stress Tests #1 & 2, 21, 19, 20, 25)

 Stress test category I. Financial Crisis or Insolvency